KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_locationintelligence.rst

    parameterName:ReferenciatedAttribute

-   The parameterName must be the target documentís parameter url, while ReferenciatedAttribute defines where to recover its value and may be different depending on the value of the attribute scope:
+   The parameterName must be the target document‚Äôs parameter url, while ReferenciatedAttribute defines where to recover its value and may be different depending on the value of the attribute scope:

--  feature: the value of the parameter is the featureís value of the selected element.
+-  feature: the value of the parameter is the feature‚Äôs value of the selected element.
 The ReferenciatedAttribute is the name of feature.
 For example, the row